Infers/Infers/Docs/Tutorial.md

 another way to generate the desired type.

 In our case, of course, the `Rep.tuple` method ultimately succeeds, because we are generating tuples.
-The return object of type `Tuple<'x>` is yet another object containing inference rules.
+The returned object of type `Tuple<'x>` is yet another object containing inference rules.
 Its signature is somewhat opaque, however, because the main feature of the `Tuple<'t>` class is that it contains a run-time generated rule for an `AsProduct<'p, 't>` class, where the `'p` type defines the